When this article came out in 2017 I wanted to share this funnel strategy with you.

 6. The Welcome Email

 Create a strong welcome email and introduce yourself and link back to the download page.

-This example of Marie’s shows a strong welcome email with all the next steps:
+This example of Marie’s shows a strong welcome email with all the next steps including the audio link.

 7. Now Go To Town.